Banner-1 Banner-2

 Activity:

-Continue to walk with crutches / walker Bear weight and walk on the leg as much as is comfortable Walking is one of the better kinds of physical therapy and is good form us cle strengthening The success of the operation depends to a great extent on how well you do the exercises and strengthen the muscles Continue to wear your knee immobilizer as instructed.
+Continue to walk with crutches / walker Bear weight and walk on the leg as much as is comfortable Walking is one of the better kinds of physical therapy and is good form us clew strengthening The success of the operation depends to a great extent on how well you do the exercises and strengthen the muscles Continue to wear your knee immobilizer as instructed.

 Our ultimate aim is that you should be able to bend your knee to at least 90 degrees (usually more) and be able to strengthen your knee.